lgrqvst/luhr/README.md

 - [ ] Thruster indication
 - [ ] Box for subtitles, dialogue, etc.
 - [ ] Wind direction and strength
+- [ ] Add acronym meaning to the title screen
+- [ ] Add phonetic reading to the title screen
+- [ ] Something something Japanese to the title screen??
+Nice aesthetic maybe?
+- [ ] About link on title screen

 ### Game